Visual Component Library: Technology

 VCL forms a class hierarchy with a common ancestor, the TComponent class (which inherits from TObject, the root class in Delphi Object Pascal).
 This is a common approach shared by the Java programming language, Smalltalk, C# and many other object-oriented programming languages.

 VCL components cover Windows controls like windows (TForm class), controls (e.g., TButton, TCheckBox, TLabel classes) as well as database access (e.g., ADO or IBX components) or Internet connections (Indy components).
 The component approach allows programmers to extend the VCL with many visual and non-visual additional components.
 There is a large number of free and commercial component packages.
 Among them are JEDI, TMS, Developer Express, Mitov Software, Raize Software, TurboPower, IOComp, SDL, DA-SOFT Technologies and many others.

 While not all VCL components are thread-safe, VCL supports multi-threading too.
 One example is the built in multi-threading support of the OpenWire VCL library.

 VCL provides native support for PME (properties, methods and events) model at the .NET level.

 Much of the .NET design, especially WinForms, is modeled after the VCL.
 One of the main architects of the first Delphi versions, Anders Hejlsberg, was hired by Microsoft and became one of the main architects of .NET.
 This became the subject of a lawsuit: at the time (1996), "Borland alleged that Microsoft had hired 34 Borland employees over the past 30 months in order to steal Borland trade secrets.
 Borland also claimed that Microsoft offered and delivered expensive lures to Borland workers.
 In two cases, incentives topping $1 million were involved."
-According to delphi.about.com, the bonus was three million dollars in Anders' case.
+According to Zarko Gajic, the bonus was three million dollars in Anders' case.
 Many Delphi developers find C# quite familiar, due to the design similarities.